-- 1. The public may comment on any calendar item or on any matter, provided that the individual(s) commenting shall register on a form prescribed by the Secretary of the Board, or his/her designee, by noon on the day of the Board meeting, and such form shall contain, among other things, the name and address of the person desiring to comment, the constituency such person represents, and the subject of the comment sought to be made a brief statement of the subject intended to be addressed to the Board.
-Any person who does not complete such process with all the required information will not be permitted to speak. - 2.
-The Chairperson of the Board of Trustees shall designate the order of the speakers. - 3.
-All oral statements shall be no longer than three (3) minutes in duration and the Vice Chairperson of the Board of Trustees shall keep the time of the speaker, and he/she shall inform each speaker thirty (30) seconds prior to the conclusion of said three (3) minutes as well as when three (3) minutes have passed.
+- 1. The public may comment on any calendar item or on any matter, provided that the individual(s) commenting shall register on a form prescribed by the Secretary of the Board, or his/her designee, by noon on the day of the Board meeting, and such form shall contain, among other things, the name and address of the person desiring to comment, the constituency such person represents, and the subject of the comment sought to be made to the Board. - 2.
+The Chairperson of the Board of Trustees shall designate the order of the speakers.

+- 3. All oral statements shall be no longer than three (3) minutes in duration and the Vice Chairperson of the Board of Trustees shall keep the time of the speaker, and he/she shall inform each speaker thirty (30) seconds prior to the conclusion of said three (3) minutes as well as when three (3) minutes have passed.
 The speaker duly registered to speak may not yield his/her time to another speaker.
 Open comments are not an occasion for debate, but rather to receive comments for consideration by the Trustees.
 The Board will generally not provide an immediate response to comments. - 4.
-The Public Comment Period will generally be held for up to thirty (30) minutes.
-The Board of Trustees may, in its discretion, decrease or increase the total length of time set aside for public comment.
-In the event there are a number of repetitive comments that are being made, the Chairperson of the Board of Trustees may limit the number of repetitive comments and/or request that anyone with an opposing viewpoint be given the opportunity to speak so that the time limit on public comment is not exceeded. - 54.
 The Board of Trustees shall accept any written statements submitted by the public whether made relative to a calendar item or other matter.